 - 3/4 cup sugar

-- Whisk the flour, baking powder and salt together in a medium bowl.
-Beat the butter and sugar in a large bowl with a mixer on medium-high speed until light and fluffy, about 5 minutes.
-Add the egg yolk and beat until smooth.
-Reduce the mixer speed to low and alternate beating in the flour mixture with the champagne-vanilla mixture until just combined.
-In a separate bowl, whisk the egg white until stiff peaks form, then gently fold into the batter with a rubber spatula.
+- Preheat the oven to 350 degrees F. Line 12-cup cupcake pan with liners.
+Pour the champagne into a bowl and whisk until the bubbles dissipate.
+Combine 1/2 cup of the champagne and the vanilla extract in a small bowl.
+Set aside the remaining champagne for the frosting.
+Whisk flour, baking powder and salt in a medium bowl.
+Beat butter, and sugar in a large bowl with a mixer on medium-high speed until light and fluffy (about 5 minutes).
+Add the egg and beat until smooth.
+Beat in the flour mixture alternating with the champagne-vanilla mixture until just combined.